 Current research areas include:

-Self-assembling peptides as antimicrobial, anticancer agents and gene delivery vectors.
+Designed short peptides as antimicrobial/anticancer agents and gene delivery vectors.

-Inkjet printing of peptide based scaffolds for cell patterning.
+3D bioprinting for tissue engineering.
+Inkjet printing of self-assembling peptides for cell patterning.

 Adsorption of natural and designed biosurfactants and their interaction with conventional surfactants at interfaces.